sidekickcode/sidekick/README.md

 sidekick run --travis
 ```

 Will analyse just the changes that prompted the travis build.
+This is great for analysing Pull Requests with
+just 2 lines of config!

 ###You can run Sidekick against code on your machine: